All-terrain vehicle: 19th century

 Royal Enfield built and sold the first powered four-wheeler in 1893.
-It had many bicycle components, including handle bars.
+It had many bicycle components, including handlebars.
 The Royal Enfield resembles a modern ATV-style quad bike but was designed as a form of horseless carriage for road use.

 Six-wheeled AATVs

 The term "ATV" was originally coined to refer to non-straddle ridden, typically six-wheeled, amphibious ATVs, such as the Jiger produced by the Jiger Corporation, the Amphicat produced by Mobility Unlimited Inc, and the Terra Tiger produced by the Allis-Chalmers Manufacturing Company in the mid-1960s and early 1970s.
 With the introduction of straddle ridden ATVs, the term AATV was introduced to define the original amphibious ATV category.

 Three-wheeled ATVs

 The first three-wheeled ATV was the Sperry-Rand Tricart.
 It was designed in 1967 as a graduate project of John Plessinger at the Cranbrook Academy of Arts near Detroit.
 The Tricart was straddle-ridden with a sit-in rather than sit-on style (similar to the contemporaneous Big Wheel toy).
 In 1968 Plessinger sold the Tricart patents and design rights to Sperry-Rand New Holland who manufactured them commercially.
 Numerous small American manufacturers of 3-wheelers followed.
 These small manufacturers were unable to compete when larger motorcycle companies like Honda entered the market in 1969.